 Although many people believe we are all different, and therefore what works for some may not work for others, this needs to be clarified.
 We are all humans.
 No other animal nor primitive human was ever concerned about eating for their blood type, body type, or whether they were better adapted to eating this or that type of food group.
 They ate what was available, when available.
 For Europeans, and others from cold climates, animal foods were the primary staple.

-Several Hunter-Gatherer (HG) tribes conduct rituals to honor the animal foods they hunted, as they were considered sacred foods, known to provide strength and endurance, and critical for survival.
+Hunter-Gatherer (HG) around the world tend to consume a higher protein diet (average of 30% of calories from protein) versus an average of 13-15% of calories as protein among Americans, Europeans, and other urban populations world wide.
+Several HG tribes conduct rituals to honor the animal foods they hunted, as they were considered sacred foods, known to provide strength, endurance, and strong immune systems, critical for survival.
 Plant foods were supplemental and seasonal.

 We promote learning to trust your true nature when determining the specifics of a healthy low-carb diet for you as an individual, choosing from among those foods that best support human health ~ whole, nutrient-dense foods that our human physiology is best designed to utilize for immunity from disease, and optimal physical, mental, and emotional health.